North Korea says new nuclear-capable missile test successful

 KCNA said the missile was fired at a high angle in consideration of the safety of neighbouring countries.
 A South Korean military source said on Sunday the missile reached an altitude of 550 km (340 miles).

-It flew a distance of about 500 km, landing off its east coast, towards Japan.
+It flew a distance of about 500 km, landing off the east coast of the Korean peninsula, towards Japan.

-North Korea said the missile was propelled by a solid fuel engine, which follows last year's test of what it said was a solid-fuel powered, submarine-launched missile.
+The missile was propelled by a solid fuel engine and was an upgraded, extended-range version of its submarine-launched ballistic missile that was tested successfully last August, according to KCNA.

+South Korea's military said on Monday the missile had been launched using a "cold-eject" system, whereby it is initially lifted by compressed gas before flying under the power of its rocket, a system used for submarine-launched missiles.

+"This new rocket is the type that we should be much more worried about.
+Solid fuel rockets can be launched at short notice without much preparation," he said in an email.

+"Large solid fuel motors are difficult to make work correctly so this is indeed a significant advance by North Korea."

-Solid fuel engines boost the power of ballistic rockets and give them greater range.
-They also provide less warning of an impending launch because it takes less time to fuel the rocket.
+In addition to launching more quickly, solid fuel engines boost the power of ballistic rockets and give them greater range.

 PROVOCATION EXPECTED